Function parameters and arguments

 ?>

-Passing the same parameter multiple times results in an Error exception.
+Passing an argument to the same named parameter multiple times results in an

-Приклад #18 Error thrown when passing the same parameter multiple times
+Приклад #18 Error thrown when passing an argument to the same named parameter multiple times

 <?php